jamesshore/quixote/CONTRIBUTING.md

 1. Decide on a property and assertion API.
 For example, `element.backgroundColor.should.equal('#ff0000')`
 2. Create a new Value class that can represent those sort of values.
 For example, `Color`.
 3. Create a new Descriptor class that can calculate the value of the property.
 For example, `BackgroundColor`.
 You can also add custom assertions, such as `element.backgroundColor.should.beDarkerThan()`.
+4. Modify an existing class to include your descriptor.
+For example, add `element.backgroundColor` to `QElement`.
+5. Update API documentation.

 Your Value class will be responsible for parsing strings, displaying strings, and comparing values.